TacoSteemers/usbud/README.md

 =====

 ## USB Storage Back Up Daemon
-The daemon will back up USB storage devices the moment they are plugged in.
+The daemon will back up all mounted partitions on USB storage devices.
-The daemon supports blacklisting and whitelisting.
+The daemon supports per-partition blacklisting and whitelisting.
 Either list consists of a file that contains one device id on each line.
 One can use the 'uslist' executable to find the device ids.
 Log output can be found in syslog.
 This project is known to work on GNU/Linux systems. usbud depends on the availability of items such as '/sys/block' and '/proc/mounts' and the application 'rsync'.
 **Important note: the USB storage back up daemon should not be confused with a 'full' backup solution.
 It should be used in conjunction with a 'full' backup solution.**